-LINAC Bunker design overview
+LINAC bunker design overview

 A medical linear accelerator (LINAC) is a device used for external beam radiation treatment of patients with cancer.
-It delivers high-energy x-rays or electrons to the region of the patient's tumor.
+It delivers high-energy x-rays or electrons to the region of the patient's tumour.
 The LINAC must be shielded to prevent high-energy rays from escaping the treatment room.

 Bunkers can be positioned in arrangements such as the two examples below.
 A bunker design with shielding doors is often used when there is shortage of space.